CasparWaara/bifid_cipher/README.md

 # (bifid_cipher) Bifid Cipher

-Made for RD Velho challenge.
+Made for RD Velho SW Developer Challenge 2018.

 Bifid cipher is a cipher which combines the Polybius square with transposition, and uses fractionation to achieve diffusion.